-What is a lapse?
+What is a policy lapse?

-A lapse is what happens when you stop paying your life insurance premiums and the grace period expires.
+A policy lapse is what happens when you stop paying your life insurance premiums and the grace period expires.
 It essentially means you’re so overdue on your payments that your life insurance provider is canceling your policy.
 When a life insurance policy lapses, you lose your coverage because then you’ll have a lapsed policy.

 What happens if a life insurance policy lapse?